mongodb/specifications/source/ocsp-support/tests/README.rst

 drivers can use to prove their conformance to the OCSP Support specification.
 These tests MUST BE implemented by all drivers.

 Additional YAML and JSON tests have also been added to the `URI Options Tests <../../uri-options/tests/README.rst>`__.
-Specifically, the `TLS Options Test
-<../../uri-options/test/tls-options.yml>`__ has been
+Specifically, the `TLS Options Test <../../uri-options/test/tls-options.yml>`__ has been updated with additional tests for the new URI options ``tlsDisableOCSPEndpointCheck`` and ``tlsDisableOCSPEndpointCheck.

-updated with additional tests for the new URI option ``tlsDisableOCSPEndpointCheck``.
-These tests MUST BE implemented by drivers that are able to support the ``tlsDisableOCSPEndpointCheck`` URI option (see `MongoClient Configuration
+Tests involving the new URI options MUST BE implemented by drivers that are able to support those new URI options (see `MongoClient Configuration <../ocsp-support#MongoClient-Configuration>`__).
-<../ocsp-support#MongoClient-Configuration>`__).

 Testing Invalid Configurations
 ==============================